The COVID- 19 restrictions are affecting all Americans. Here are my medical and personal opinions amid COVID-19.

 My Personal Opinion

-My continued frustration comes from the inequity in which the executive orders set in place by Governors of many states are being followed and enforced.
+My continued frustration comes from the inequity in which the executive orders set in place by the Governors of many states are being followed and enforced.

 I believe it is a very reasonable expectation for decisions that affect our entire nation to be uniformly enforced across business lines and service lines.